kimasplund/Linux-Samsung-Nvme-Firmware-Iso-Extractor/README.md

 ## Troubleshooting

 If you encounter any issues:
-- Ensure the script is being run as the root user.
+- Ensure the script is being run as the root user. ( NOT sudo. you need to #su so you really are root user. )
 - Verify the ISO file is valid and correctly specified.
 - Check the error messages displayed by the script for guidance.